xtremind/tmber/README.md

 ## TODO

-- [ ] render draw depending on the number of cards in it.
 - [ ] show error message is present
 - [ ] display current score
 - [ ] "achievement" scene once game has ended